 These are preliminary reports that have not been peer-reviewed.
 They should not be regarded as conclusive, guide clinical practice/health-related behavior, or be reported in news media as established information.
 For more information, please see our FAQs.

-submitted on 14.02.2020 and posted on 18.02.2020by Justin Lange, Fabiola Djago, Balkis Eddhif, Quentin Blancart Remaury, Alexander Ruf, Nathalie Karpel Vel Leitner, Louis Le Sergeant d'Hendecourt, Grégoire Danger, Claude Geffroy Rodier, Sébastien Papot, Pauline poinot
+preprintsubmitted on 14.02.2020, 16:52 and posted on 18.02.2020, 11:03 by Justin Lange, Fabiola Djago, Balkis Eddhif, Quentin Blancart Remaury, Alexander Ruf, Nathalie Karpel Vel Leitner, Louis Le Sergeant d'Hendecourt, Grégoire Danger, Claude Geffroy Rodier, Sébastien Papot, Pauline poinot

 In this manuscript, we evidenced for the first time proteogenic like peptide sequences in meteorite thanks to an original stereoselective enzymatic hydrolysis.
 Within this framework, we have first characterised the amino acids content of two meteorites, Murchison and Allende, after the standard acid hydrolysis protocol currently used in astronomical studies.
 To reach this goal, we have developed a highly sensitive chiral LC-MS method and we have highlighted new l- and d-enantiomers, never detected before in both meteorites.
 These primary findings extend the list of amino acids already found in meteorites.
 We next investigated the presence of proteogenic like peptide sequences.
 For that, we have compared the amounts of amino acids l- and d-enantiomers released from either the standard acid hydrolysis or our stereoselective peptidase hydrolysis.
 Thanks to this strategy, we have highlighted the presence of peptide sequences involving proteogenic l-amino acids in the Murchison together with their absence in Allende, which is consistent with the respective organic content of both meteorites.
 Furthermore, we demonstrated that the peptide sequences were indigenous to the Murchison meteorite.